 We have predefined a large number of neighborhood-based sets, according to different centers and radii.
 The user can choose to search for enriched neighborhood-based sets with a radius of 1 or 2 interactions and can additionally impose constraints on the nests like minimal size (i.e. minimal number of different proteins and genes contained in the set), minimal connectivity index, minimal overlap with the input list, and p-value.
 The connectivity index, which quantifies the level of interconnectedness within neighborhood-based sets, is defined as the fraction of all real interaction edges of all possible edges connecting the entities in the set, which is k*(k-1)/2 for a set of size k.

-Wilcoxon enrichment analysisThe Wilcoxon enrichment analysis method carries out a paired Wilcoxon signed-rank test for each NEST / GO category / pathway based on the measurement values of its members.
+Wilcoxon enrichment analysisThe Wilcoxon enrichment analysis method carries out a paired Wilcoxon signed-rank test for each NEST / GO category / pathway based on the user-specified measurement values of its members.
 The measurement values for every gene / protein, uploaded by the user, typically reflect genome-wide gene expression or proteome-wide protein abundance in two different phenotypes.
 For every uploaded gene or protein, exactly two values must be supplied in the input form (or uploaded file).
 The Wilcoxon test assignes a P-value to each functional set based on how probable it is that the combined measurement differences of genes in the functional set between the phenotypes have appeared by chance.
 Q-values are calculated using the same method as in the over-representation analysis approach.

 Through the web interface of ConsensusPathDB, users can upload interaction networks in BioPAX, PSI-MI or SBML format.
 Upon upload, physical entities and functional interactions are compared against the content of ConsensusPathDB. .This is done based on identifiers (UniProt, KEGG, ChEBI, ...) in the case of physical entities and on participant composition in the case of interactions.
 The uploaded networks are visualized, and for interactions present in ConsensusPathDB, the source databases are displayed.
 Networks can be expanded in the context of the database content by adding further interactions, and edited.